JesseEmond/CSGames-2016-AI-Winner/README.md

 ## Strategy
 Our winning strategy was to *spread and conquer*:
-- Replicate somewhere else a memory
+- Replicate somewhere else in memory
   - Generate a random address
   - Copy our program over to the target address
   - Start a thread there